Diffchecker

 Compare Two JSON Objects Online

-Compare two JSON objects online with a semantic diff that catches value changes, type mismatches, and missing properties - each tagged with its full key path.
-Key order and formatting are normalized before comparison, so prettified vs minified JSON never produces a false diff.
+Compare two JSON objects online with a semantic diff that catches value changes, type mismatches, and added or removed properties — each tagged with its full key path.
+Keys are sorted and both sides reformatted before comparison, so prettified versus minified JSON never produces a false difference.

-Your JSON stays completely private - the entire comparison runs in your browser with nothing sent to a server.
+Your JSON stays completely private: the entire comparison runs in your browser, with nothing sent to a server.
 No uploads, no logging, no background sync.
-Secure enough for API responses with bearer tokens, internal schemas, and production config files.
+That makes it safe for API responses carrying bearer tokens, internal schemas, and production config you can't paste into a cloud tool.

 Three Types of JSON Differences

-Each change is classified and colour-coded so you can scan results without reading every line.
+Every change is classified and colour-coded so you can scan the result instead of reading each line.
+Three kinds cover everything a JSON compare needs to surface.

-Same key, same type, different value - a name updated, a number adjusted, a boolean flipped.
-The most common kind of change in API responses and config files.
+Value Differences.
+Same key, same type, different value — a name updated, a number adjusted, a boolean flipped.
+The most common change in API responses and config files.

-The value changed type.
-Catches stringified numbers (30 → "30") and booleans that became strings during serialization - a frequent source of runtime bugs.
+Type Mismatches.
+The value kept its key but changed type.
+This catches stringified numbers (30 vs "30") and booleans that became strings during serialization — a frequent and silent source of runtime bugs.

-A key exists on one side but not the other - fields added, removed, or accidentally dropped between API versions.
+Added & Removed Properties.
+A key exists on one side but not the other — fields added in a new API version, removed in a refactor, or accidentally dropped between deploys.

 How To Compare Two JSON Files Online

+1. 01Paste Left JSON.
 Drop your first document into the left editor.
-Invalid syntax shows a parse error with line and column so you can fix it before comparing.
+Invalid syntax shows a parse error with the line so you can fix it before comparing.
+Files up to .json, .jsonc, .json5, and .geojson can be uploaded too.

-Click any difference to jump to that position in both editors.
-Edit in place to resolve it without leaving the page.
+4. 04Jump And Fix.
+Click any difference in the side list to jump to that position in both editors, then edit in place to resolve it.
+Save the comparison or share it through a self-contained link.

 Why Use This JSON Compare Tool

-Semantic JSON diffing, in the browser, with no account wall.
+Semantic JSON diffing, in the browser, with no account wall and no server round-trip.
+Eight things make it stand out:

-Keys are compared by path, not position.
-Reformatting a file never produces false differences - only real data changes show up.
+1. 01Semantic, Path-Based Diff.
+Keys are matched by path, not position, so reformatting or reordering a file never produces false differences — only real data changes show up.

-Distinguishes 30 (number) from "30" (string) and flags it as a type mismatch, not a simple value change.
+2. 02Type-Aware Comparison.
+Distinguishes 30 (number) from "30" (string) and flags it as a type mismatch rather than a plain value change, catching a whole class of serialization bugs.

+4. 04Deep Nested Comparison.
 Recursive at any depth.
-Each difference reports its full path, like user.addresses[0].city, so you can locate it immediately.
+Every difference reports its full path, like users[1].permissions, so you can locate it instantly in the source.

-Diffs update on every keystroke - no Compare button, no processing delay.
+8. 08Instant & Free.
+Diffs update on every keystroke with no Compare button, and there's no registration, quota, or premium tier gating any feature.

 What This JSON Diff Handles

-Anywhere two JSON documents need to be reconciled - these are the situations where semantic comparison pays off most.
+Anywhere two JSON documents need to be reconciled, semantic comparison pays off.
+These are the situations where it helps most.

 API Development

-Compare API responses between staging and prod, catch breaking changes before they ship, verify migration payloads match expectations.
+Compare API responses between staging and production, catch breaking changes before they ship, and verify migration payloads match what's expected.

 • Response diffs across environments